BinaryLeo/react_feedback_widget/README.md

 # Install the dependencies
 $ npm install or yarn

-# Edit your '.env.example' to '.env' and add your credentials
+# Edit your '.env.example' to '.env' and add your credentials (See picture above)
 DATABASE_URL="postgresql://server:password@localhost:5432/databasename?schema=public"

 # With a PostgreSQL running, run the migrations